 Outdoor enthusiasts who aren’t quite up to mountaineering can enjoy mountain biking, camping, fishing, ice fishing, rock climbing, horseback riding, backpacking, hiking, offroading, and so much more.
 Winter sports lovers can also go snowshoeing, nordic skiing, and even ice skating.
 So, all in all, the area surrounding Gannett Peak is chock full of activities for all.

 Wildlife to See

-Gannet Peak in Wyoming is home to a variety of wildlife species, including bighorn sheep, elk, mule deer, mountain lions, and black bears.
+Gannett Peak is home to a variety of wildlife species, including bighorn sheep, elk, mule deer, mountain lions, and black bears.
 Other smaller mammals, such as red foxes and coyotes, can also be found on the peak.
-Birds like golden eagles, prairie falcons, and peregrine falcons soar through the skies above Gannet Peak.
+Birds like golden eagles, prairie falcons, and peregrine falcons soar through the skies above Gannett Peak.
 The alpine zone near the top of the peak is a great place to spot marmots sunning themselves among the rocks or hummingbirds flitting from flower to flower.
 Along with these creatures come various reptiles like garter snakes and lizards that can be seen basking in the sun.
-Gannet Peak truly offers an amazing array of wildlife for nature lovers to observe!
+Gannett Peak truly offers an amazing array of wildlife for nature lovers to observe!

 Wyoming’s Five Highest Points

 Now that we’ve learned that Gannett Peak is the highest point in Wyoming, let’s learn about the other four top five peaks!